Kanna727/jekyll-run/README.md

     <img alt="GitHub" src="https://img.shields.io/github/license/Kanna727/jekyll-run?style=for-the-badge">
 </p>

+# Looking for Donations & Contributors

+I'm unable to actively develop & improve this extension to support macbook, github codespaces etc..
+You can [sponsor](https://patreon.com/dedsec727) or contribute to make this extension more feature rich

 # VSCode Extension to Build & Run Jekyll Static Websites Locally

 This extension can simply Run your Jekyll site locally and opens your site in browser